-If you are a servicemember separating from active duty you may qualify for unemployment compensation if you are unable to find a new job.
+If you are a servicemember recently separated from active duty you may qualify for unemployment compensation if you are unable to find a new job.
 The Unemployment Compensation for Ex-service members (UCX) program provides benefits for eligible ex-military personnel.
-The program is administered by the States as agents of the Federal government.
-You are eligible if:
+Even though the program is based on your federal military service it is administered by your states.

-Receiving separation pay may also influence your receipt of unemployment compensation.
-(Retirees will almost certainly receive a lesser amount [or no amount] since the weekly amount of retirement pay is usually "offset" against the amount of unemployment compensation.)
+Receiving separation pay or retirement pay may also influence your receipt of unemployment compensation.
+Retirees will almost certainly receive a lesser amount (or no amount) since the weekly amount of retirement pay is usually "offset" against the amount of unemployment compensation.